Julie-Fabre/bombcell/README.md

 Manual curation of electrophysiology spike sorted units is slow, laborious, and hard to standardize and reproduce.
 Bombcell is a powerful toolbox that addresses this problem.
 It evaluates the quality of recorded units and extracts essential electrophysiological properties.

 Bombcell is specifically tailored for units recorded with Neuropixels probes (3A, 1.0, and 2.0) using SpikeGLX or OpenEphys and spike-sorted with Kilosort.
 If you want to use bombcell in conjunction with another spike sorting algorithm, please raise a [github issue](https://github.com/Julie-Fabre/bombcell/issues), create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), or email [us: juliemfabre[at]gmail[dot]com](mailto:juliemfabre@gmail.com).
+Follow us on [twitter: basal_gang](https://twitter.com/basal_gang) for updates on bombcell.

 ### 📔 Bombcell wiki